paxtonproctor/4883-Programming-Techniques/Assignments/Presentation/P12165/Readme.md

 Find the coordinates of the outer triangle.

 ### Explanation
 After reading the problem about 50 times it is clear that we'll need to use some sort of geometry theorem in order to find the points.
-Since I'm not a math major and my geometry is awful I had to get help from three math professors and professor Griffin.
-Unfornately we could only come up with some ideas of how to solve this problem here are the attempts.
+Since I'm not a math major and my geometry is awful I had to get help from three math professors.
+Professor Slavens, Professor Mitchell, Some other Professor that I forgot the name of(sorry...), and professor Griffin.
+Unfortunately, we could only come up with one idea of how to solve this problem here are is the attempt.

 ### Attempt 1 Example Brute Forcing
 ### Image: